mirage/irmin/README.md

 ### Documentation
 Documentation can be found online at [https://mirage.github.io/irmin](https://mirage.github.io/irmin)

+#### Prerequisites Note
+  Please ensure to install the latest Opam version to have the latest packages.
+(As of now,opam's version can be equal to or higher versions than '2.0.4').

+  Check the Ocaml version greater or equal to '4.09.0' with the help of command

+    opam list

+  If the OCaml version is not the specified version, then use the below commands.

+    opam switch create version (eg. version could be 4.09.0) eval $(opam env)

+  We hope, with this prior information you can install the irmin packages successfully.

 ### Installation
 To install Irmin, the command-line tool and all optional dependencies using [opam](https://github.com/ocaml/opam):

     opam install irmin-unix
+***Note :*** If you could not install irmin-unix because of pinned package issue.
+You can make use of these below commands to unpin and try to install irmin again,

+    opam info irmin-unix // to get available versions opam pin -s | grep irmin | xargs opam unpin

 A minimal installation, with no storage backends can be installed by running: